LaTeX back-end

 element.
 Otherwise, the default style will be used.

-Notice that if multiple highlighters are valid for the element (i,j)
+Notice that if multiple highlighters are valid for the element (i, j)

-, then the applied style will be equal to the first match considering the order in the Tuple highlighters
+, the applied style will be equal to the first match considering the order in the Tuple highlighters

 .